csralvall/single_linked_list/README.md

     - With own made types you will need to:
         1. Define a function to print your struct, you will pass its address to the defined display function as argument.
         2. Define a function to free your struct, you will pass its address to the defined destroy function as argument, and to every "remove_something" function.
+        3. Define a function to copy your struct, you will pass its address to the defined copy function as argument.
-        3. Define your struct with typedef to use only one word inside the macros.
+        4. Define your struct with typedef to use only one word inside the macros.
-        4. Wrap your macro replacements in a new header, with the new defined struct included or defined inside.
+        5. Wrap your macro replacements in a new header, with the new defined struct included or defined inside.

 ```bash
 make all